 What’s Triggering You?

 In some cases, stressful jobs or lifestyles can cause us to hold tension in the body, which feels like an upward-gripping of the muscles across the upper back and neck.
-When stretching exercises and relaxation techniques aren’t providing enough neck pain relief, it may be time to seek out treatments like Trigger Point injections, which can help release knotted muscles, or acupuncture, a method for regulating energy movement through tense or injured areas.
+When stretching exercises and relaxation techniques aren’t providing enough neck pain relief, it may be time to seek out treatments like Injection Therapy, which can help release knotted muscles.

 Even after the body completes its initial healing process after an injury, residual inflammation and stagnant energy can continue to cause neck pain symptoms.
 Therapeutic massage is a physical manipulation of the soft tissues to provide pain relief, improve flexibility, reduce tension, and increase blood flow.
 Increased blood flow through massage is especially important; massaging and stretching muscles can help them to release residual waste from the healing process, and blood flow near the surface of the skin facilitates removal of any congesting lymph in the area.

 Need Non-Surgical Neck Pain Treatments in Naples?